 Please be willing to call the team at Congtythamtu to set up an initial consultation.
-You’ll start the process that I have just finished and I guarantee that every dollar you invest on travel to visit the office and to have the vaginismus (botulinum toxin) procedure will result in a wealth of happiness for you and your partner.
+You’ll start the process that I have just finished and I guarantee that every dollar you invest on travel to visit the office and to have the Vaginismus Treatment Under Anesthesia procedure will result in a wealth of happiness for you and your partner.

 Like I mentioned, I just finished the treatment process with the assistance of Dr. Werner, Melissa and the others in the Purchase, NY office.
 Allow me to explain further…

 My body was locked: like the barred gates of the Citadel.
 Nothing was going in and it was surprising that anything came out.
 By nothing I mean that growing up I never used a tampon, so this problem dates back for 16 years.
 Even when the time came for gynecological exams, the experience was excruciatingly painful and draining.

 This fear of penetration and automatic tightness followed me to my honeymoon.
 One would expect a magical night of romance and hot passion.
 My husband and I simply looked forward to the hot breakfast buffet at the hotel where we were staying.